My weight loss story will never end, an honest update

 Also, I have bought packets of biscuits and pigged out on those.
 I have been missing meals because I am so full of the junk I have been eating.

-I need to stop, I need to be open and share with you all these struggles and also show that despite losing over 10 stone I am human too.
+I need to stop, I need to be open and share with you all these struggles and my weight loss story but also show that despite losing over 10 stone I am human too.

 We all have the same struggles.
 I am going to take ownership of this now though and sort myself out.
 Realistically I can’t keep eating in secret and gaining weight.